The Xometry app works best with JavaScript enabled!

 9. Jewelry in various precious and common metals.

-What Is the Difference Between Sand Casting and Die Casting?
+Sand Casting vs. Die Casting?

 Functionally, the differences between sand casting and die casting are extensive.
 Die casting uses steel cavities, while sand casting uses sand molds.
 Die-cast tools offer higher dimensional accuracy/repeatability than sand casts.
 They also have high durability, often allowing thousands of casts before reconditioning—whereas, sand casts are not reusable.
 Die-cast tools and equipment are very costly, while sand casting is low-cost to establish.